opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 Code that is on the classpath for compiling tests that are part of this project but not production code.
 The canonical example of this is `junit`.

+### Gradle Plugins

+#### Distribution Download Plugin

+We can override the default distribution download url which always downloads latest version of OpenSearch, with custom distribution download url.
+This will help to pull artifacts from any location.
+This custom distribution download url can be passed from external plugins as an argument.

+Sample command: ./gradlew integTest -DcustomDistributionUrl= "custom distribution download url"

 ## Misc

 ### git-secrets